Saltillo tile

 Saltillo tile is a type of terracotta tile that originates in Saltillo, Coahuila, Mexico.
 It is one of the two most famous products of the city, the other being multicolored woven sarapes typical of the region.
-Saltillo-type tiles are now manufactured at many places in Mexico, and high-fire "Saltillo look" tiles, many from Italy, compete with the terracotta originals.
+Saltillo-type tiles have since been manufactured at many places in Mexico, and high-fire "Saltillo look" tiles, many from Italy, compete with the terracotta originals.

 Description

 Saltillo tiles vary in color and shape, but the majority of Traditional Saltillo tiles range in varying hues of reds, oranges, and yellows.
 Manganese Saltillo tile has light and dark brown colors with some terracotta tones.
 Antique Saltillo tile is a hand-textured finished with deep terracotta tones of color.
 With its textured surface, Antique Saltillo tile is ideal for areas that need a non-slip surface.
 Spanish Mission Red Saltillo tile is similar to Traditional Saltillo tile, except it doesn't have as many of the light cream and golden colors.

 Saltillo tile flooring can be found in many shapes and sizes.
 Tiles are shaped either by pressing quarried clay with a wooden frame (super), or carving out the desired shape (regular).
 Depending on the raw tile's placement among other tiles at the time of firing, its color ranges from yellow to a rich orange.

 Rustic characteristics found in handmade Saltillo tile include bumps, chips, lime pops, color striping, color variations, size variations, thickness variations, concave back, fingerprints, irregular markings and smudges.
 These rustic characteristics lend to the appeal of rustic style flooring.